-The municipality will not accept applications for Community Gardens that would be located on sport fields, boulevards and middle medians (areas between streets).
-Community gardens are not permitted on any HRM Right-of-Way.
+The municipality will not accept applications for community gardens that would be located on sport fields, boulevards and middle medians (areas between streets).
+Community gardens are not permitted on any municipal right-of-way.
 Ask your Community Developer for help when searching for a location.
-Look for city owned spaces next to Community Centre's, parks, etc.
+Look for city owned spaces next to community centre's, parks, etc.